michaeljclark/michaeljclark.github.io/index.md

 _**Inline caching**_

-Returns also make use of the L1 translation cache, however any procedure call that is made inside of a hot trace can be inlined.
+Returns also make use of the L1 translation cache, however a procedure call made inside of a hot trace can be inlined.
 The translator maintains a call stack to keep track of return addresses.
-Upon reaching an inlined procedures `RET` (_jalr zero, ra_) instruction, the link register (`ra` in RISC-V, `rdx` in the x86 translation) is compared against the callers known return address and if it matches, control flow continues
+Upon reaching an inlined procedure `RET` (_jalr zero, ra_) instruction, the link register (`ra` in RISC-V, `rdx` in the x86 translation) is compared against the callers known return address and if it matches, control flow continues